MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1011.md

 ---
 title: Project Suggested Billing (report)
-description: Get an overview of your projects with a focus on invoiced amounts and remaining amounts to be invoiced, grouped by customer.
+description: Get an overview of your projects, with focus on invoiced amounts and remaining amounts to invoice for each customer.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf